Division of Languages and Literature

 For Moderation, the student submits a 10- to 12-page critical essay based on work for one of the sequence courses; the two short Moderation papers required of all students; and fiction or poetry if the student is a double major in the Written Arts Program.
 The first short paper reflects on the process that has led the student to this point in his or her studies; the second reflects on the student’s aspirations for work in the Upper College.
 The papers are evaluated by a board composed of the student’s adviser and two other members of the Literature Program faculty.

 ).
 The second sequence course must be taken prior to the start of the senior year.
 Students must also take at least one course that focuses on literature written before 1800 and at least one course that focuses on literature written after 1800.
 This requirement is in addition to the two sequence courses described above.
-Students are also required to write a Senior Project in literature.
+Students are also expected to enroll in 300-level courses and are strongly encouraged to take one world literature course and one junior seminar.
+All students complete a Senior Project.

 - “All Worlds Are My Kin: Melville and the Cartographic Imagination”